CSS-Tricks/mod_anythingslider/README.md

 ### Version 1.4.1 (2/09/2013)

 * Corrected call for "content.prepare" to Joomla!
-2.5 version so that the content of each slide gets the content prepare plugins install
+2.5 version so that the content of each slide gets processed by the installed content prepare plugins

 ### Version 1.4.0 (2/06/2013)